Funded by the Governor’s Office of Highway Safety

 - Take a certified driver safety course.

 - Attend a CarFit safety event.

 - Find a Certified Driver Rehabilitation Specialist and get an evaluation.

-Plan for a safe transition from driving while remaining active:
+- Plan for a safe transition from driving while remaining active

 - Learn how to start a conversation when concerned about someone's driving.